microsoft/DynamicTelemetry/docs/docs/HowTo.UseThisDocumentation.document.md

 ![](../orig_media/HowTo.Map.jpeg)

-For the most part, Dynamic Telemetry will focus on Open Source technologies.
+For the most part, Dynamic Telemetry will focus on open-source technologies.
-However, as you read the Dynamic Telemetry documentation, you'll notice a mixture of Open Source and closed source software offerings.
+However, as you read the Dynamic Telemetry documentation, you'll notice a mixture of open-source and closed-source software offerings.
 Dynamic Telemetry does not take a principled position on either; both are considered valuable.

 The Dynamic Telemetry documentation is organized into three layers.